-Golden Beach Campground has 1.1 mile of overhead power lines running through the facility.
+Golden Beach Campground and Day Use Area has 1.1 mile of overhead power lines running through the facility.
 Both the water and sewer systems require electric power for pumps to operate.
 The overhead lines are in constant need of maintenance and have required emergency repairs resulting in the power being off in the facility for extended periods.
 This management action proposes to have the overhead power lines buried and the pole transformers moved to a ground pad location.

-11. Reclassify area with pre-existing infrastructure to intensive use area.
+11. Reclassify area with pre-existing infrastructure to intensive use area, reclassify intensive use acreage to Wild Forest where applicable.

-Since the adoption of the Adirondack Park State Land Master Plan there has been a classification error around the entrance to the Golden Beach Campground.
+Since the adoption of the Adirondack Park State Land Master Plan there has been a classification error around the entrance to the Golden Beach Campground and Day Use Area.
 As a result, access to and parts of the pre-existing campground were classified as Wild Forest.
 A correction is needed to accurately delineate the Intensive Use Area to include all pre-existing infrastructure, campsites, registration booth, and caretaker's cabin.
-The Golden Beach Campground septic system, which is within the borders of the Blue Ridge Wilderness, was constructed in 1967 and should have also been included within the campground intensive use area.
+The Golden Beach Campground and Day Use Area septic system, which is within the borders of the Blue Ridge Wilderness, was constructed in 1967 and should have also been included within the campground intensive use area.
 This reclassification will allow for the continued maintenance and operation of existing infrastructure.
-Reclassification of the aforementioned areas would result in approximately 5.7 acres of Sargent Pond Wild Forest and approximately 3.8 acres of the Blue Ridge Wilderness being classified as part of the Golden Beach Intensive Use Area and 31.1 acres of the Golden Beach IUA being classified as wild forest as depicted in Exhibit 13.
+Reclassification of the aforementioned areas would result in approximately 5.7 acres of Sargent Pond Wild Forest and approximately 3.8 acres of the Blue Ridge Wilderness being classified as part of the Golden Beach Intensive Use Area and 31.1 acres of the Golden Beach IUA being classified as Wild Forest as depicted in Exhibit 13.